Saga Musical Instruments: Blueridge

 The Blueridge brand are Chinese-built and have won praise from publications such as Guitarist Magazine, Total Guitar and Music Maker for quality and affordability.
 The company specializes in historic and pre-war reproductions that are used by folk and bluegrass players.
 Endorsed by UK bluesman Martin Harley, two Blueridge models were used to break the world record for the highest gig ever played.

-Played by Melvin Goins, Ralph Stanley II, Larry Sparks and many more.
+Played by Sierra Ferrell, Melvin Goins, Ralph Stanley II, Larry Sparks and many more.